dannieweb/JS/README.md

-# JS
+# Intermediate JavaScript Class
-Small JavaScript projects and snippets
+Small JavaScript projects and snippets from classwork